cooperhewitt/tms-tools/README.md

 database query handler for _all_ the rows in  a table at once rather than iterating over the entire set in small batches.

-This is mostly annoying but become problematic when we get to the...
+This is mostly annoying but becomes problematic when we get to the...

 ### Mystery meat